MagaluCloud/terraform-provider-mgc/docs/resources/dbaas_instances.md

 - `name` (String) Name of the DBaaS instance.
 Must be unique within your account.
 Cannot be changed after creation.
 - `password` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Master password for the database.
 Must be at least 8 characters long and contain letters, numbers and special characters.
 - `user` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Master username for the database.
 Must start with a letter and contain only alphanumeric characters.
-- `volume_size` (Number) Size of the storage volume in GB.
+- `volume_size` (Number) Size of the storage volume in GiB.
 Can be increased but not decreased after creation.

 ### Optional